Jakesta13/McUpdater/README.md

 # Bonus
-LatestMC_JAR.sh will grab the download link for the latest server.jar, you can choose to download the jar file or have it save the url to the txt file that McUpdater.sh looks for when it checks for updates.
+LatestMC_JAR.sh will grab the download link for the latest server.jar, you can choose to download the jar file or have it save the url to the txt file that McUpdate.sh looks for when it checks for updates.

+ReleasedMC_JAR.sh will grab the download link for the latest Full-Release version of server.jar, you can choose to download the jar file or save the url to the txt file that McUpdate.sh looks for when it checks for updates.

 # Notes
 * if running on a Raspberry Pi you have to [compile](https://github.com/Tiiffi/mcrcon) mcrcon!